wmfs/cardscript/README.md

 * To avoid muddying-things with common frontend-terms like 'component', FormScript refers to each object in the `formContent` array as a __widget__.
 * Think of a widget as an on-screen component that a user can be shown (not necessarily interact with - for example, `heading` and `stickyNote` widgets are non-interactive).
 * The order `Widget` objects appear within `formContent` is important... representing the logical order you want your users to encounter them.
+* FormSCript supplies a fixed set of configurable widgets.
+Need another widget-type entirely?
+Pull requests welcome!
 * Note that widgets can be arranged into "sets" to help define a structure (perhaps splitting a large form into sections, or wizard-like pages).
+Sets can also be used to apply bulk behaviour to widgets... perhaps hiding great swathes of a form, depending on the responses given earlier by the user.

 ### <a name="widgets"></a>About widgets